-She coaches her students as they role-play discussions with each other using a curriculum developed by Campus Crusade for Christ called New Life Training Centers.
+She coaches her students as they role-play discussions with each other using a curriculum developed by Cru called New Life Training Centers.

 NLTC lessons train students of all ages to be sure of their faith, explain it well to others, and then -- a critical part -- to continue meeting and talking with people with whom they have had a spiritual conversation.

 In South Korea, NLTC is becoming a recognized program within churches.